DigitPaint/ruby/README.md

      end
      ```

 * Do not use default arguments.
 Use an options hash instead.
+With Ruby 2.0+,
+  Keyword Arguments are preferred.

     ```ruby
     # bad